 The "Rate" buttons control how frequently the "Pattern" or "Border" is refreshed.
 The Rate button for the patterns has values from 0 to 20.
 The larger the number the more infrequently the pattern will be painted onto the "wallpaper".
 The "Rate" button for borders has values of 0 to 30 in increments of 5.
 The larger the number the less frequently the borders will be "painted' or "driven".

 Although many small pixels tends to go slowly over time, the resultant "painting" can be very impressive.
 To free up your CPU fully hit the "Pause" button.

 Using larger Rate settings will allow exotic shapes to form that you would never see otherwise.

 The Drive settings will provide more diverse, more closely spaced color lines at higher values.

-Here's the part I'm a little leery about.
-I can't and I'm sorry won't guarantee the availability of this, nor am I sure it's a good idea for you to link your desktop like this, so be forewarned.
+Here is the part I am a little leery about.
+I cannot and I am sorry I will not guarantee the availability of this, nor am I sure it is a good idea for you to link your desktop like this, so be forewarned.

 This will set you up with Active Desktop potential.
-This really is just like a hidden web browser on your desktop.
+This is like a hidden web browser on your desktop.
 Any trouble?
 Just go through the sequence above and uncheck PC Color Spectrum II.
-Move your mouse to the top of your desktop and you will usually get a Title Bar that will simply let you close PC Color Spectrum II as well.
+Move your mouse to the top of your desktop and you will usually get a Title Bar that will allow closure of PC Color Spectrum II as well.
 If you right click on the desktop you can make it cover your entire desktop.
 Again be very careful with small Pixels sizes!

 I hope you enjoy this free wallpaper?